 PhD in 2007 at University of Uzbekistan on “Nontraditional threats and challenges to Central Asian security and beyond”

-Research Scholar, Centre for Human Rights, University of Hyderabad, India
+Senior Research Associate at Centre for Social Exclusion and Inclusion Policy, University of Hyderabad, Hyderabad, Andhra Pradesh, India

 MA & MPhil political science at University of Hyderabad

 PhD candidate & Graduate Student Instructor at the Department of English Language & Literature, University of Michigan